 This window displays an hierarchical view in alphabetical order of all symbols defined in the active build configuration.
 This means that source browse information is available for symbols in source files and include files part of that configuration.
 Source browse information is not available for symbols in linked libraries.
-The window consists of two separate display areas.

-For more information about how to use this window, see Displaying source browse information, page 130.
+For more information about how to use this window, see Displaying source browse information, page 132.

-The upper display area
+The display area

-The upper display area contains two columns:
+The display area contains four columns: